GA1/fullstack-gallery/README.md

 as nothing was sad about possible extensions.
 3. Eject the create-react-app and tweak the dependencies.
 4. It would be be cool to navigate the pictures with on press left/right keys.
+5. Loading of new images could happen not only on reaching the bottom of the page, but also on reaching the last image in the Zoom mode (instead of hiding the right arrow on reaching the last downloaded photo)